Download Full Text (29.4 MB)

 Jacob Morris wrote from Butternut Creek to John Rutherfurd, addressed to Broadway, NY.
 He described his journey to his land in New York that had been given to him to compensate for property loss during the Revolutionary War.
 He traveled from Albany and Schenectady up the Mohawk and Susquehanna Rivers.
 He described being the first settlers to travel up Butternut Creek, where he was to build his house, and his decision to build a frame house instead of a log cabin.

 People Included: Lewis Morris, Richard Morris, and Monsieur DeVillers.

 Bay 1, Column 2, LHC Series 3

 Morris, Jacob.
 Jacob Morris to John Rutherfurd, June 21, 1787.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/61
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/61

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.